pudly/schmopera-hugo/content/articles/pomegranate.md

 ## What does this story have to say about human nature and romantic relationships?

 **Amanda:** The _Pomegranate_ story shows the power of romantic connection that can absorb two people and make them oblivious to the larger issues surrounding them.
 Or, even when the lovers are aware of life's challenges – trying to live within families and communities with different values, required to manoeuvre their way through the differences – their sexual and emotional connection is the stronger pull, and can carry them above it all.
 In this particular case it shows how lovers can be so deeply bonded that they remain loyal to each other across huge time spans and are once again drawn together, even without recognizing why, just acting on instinct.
 That strange feeling that you have known someone before, even though you've just met; that you are picking up on something uncompleted.

+>"I would like people to feel their hearts opened by this tender love story and by the courage, loyalty, and vulnerability of the young women trying to make their way, together or apart, in a wounded world."

 The story demonstrates the old saying, _plus ça change, plus la même chose_.
 It shows that conflict is inherent to the human condition, operating not only within each individual, but within the societies we have created, rife with conflict as an animating, though often destructive force.
 Our lives are a struggle to resolve conflict but, according to the direction a particular society has taken in a specific time, conflict is in fact what animates us and keeps us in a perpetual state of dialectical struggle.